 Government Mortgage Options for Manufactured Home Loans

 Certain manufactured homes meet the criteria for conventional mortgages, the typical financing choice for conventionally constructed residences.
-FHA loans, as well as loans supported by the USDA and VA, can also be used to finance a manufactured home.
+FHA manufactured loans, as well as financing supported by the USDA and VA, can also be used to finance a manufactured home.

 However, there are some FHA home loan requirements with these loans for manufactured homes.